JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

 *******
 Summary
 *******
 This section describes how to set up a running environment for developing WDLs using `conda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=environment>`_.
 Once the environment is set up, we can run a WDL directly using `Cromwell <https://Cromwell.readthedocs.io/en/stable/>`_ which is a workflow engine that understands WDLs, and is what JAWS uses under the hood.
-Developing with Cromwell will be much easier to debug.
+You'll want to develop and test your WDL with Cromwell and only run with JAWS once everything is working.

 In this tutorial, you will
 	1. build a development environment
 	2. run a WDL using cromwell

 How to find packages you need for building environments
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Pip or conda?

-Conda is like pip.
-Pip installs python packages only; Conda can install packages from other languages.
-The virtual environment (venv) is pip's equivalent to conda environments and you can use this when only dealing with python packages.
+Common ways to install software into docker containers are:

+1. apt-get                 # or other equivalent
+2. pip                     # for installing python packages
+3. conda                   # installs packages from any language, but the available versions of a particular software may be limited
+4. installing from source  # the old fashion way of running make && make install

+Steps to find packages you need

 1. search for a software package at `anaconda.org <https://anaconda.org/>`_. **bioconda** or **conda-forge** are well trusted channels.
 2. If that fails, try to search pip packages.
 As mentioned, `pip: <https://docs.python.org/3/installing/index.html>`_ installs only python packages but can be used to install stuff in your conda env.
 You can search for pip packages at `pypi <https://pypi.org/>`_.

+This tutorial will predominantly install with conda because of its ease.

 Install Miniconda3
 ++++++++++++++++++